fidgetcoding/task-maxxing/README.md

 A small Node process watches `08-Tasks/**/*.md`, debounces edits, and runs `git add && git commit && git push`.
 The daemon is the **only** part of the system that touches your local filesystem — all three n8n workflows talk to your vault through the GitHub API.
 This keeps n8n cloud out of your disk and lets W2 / W3 write back to markdown as regular commits.

-> *(A note on "daemon" — as a non-technical builder, I get excited seeing the word "daemon" because, in my experience — correct me if I'm wrong — it just means something might happen automatically, or fast.
-I'm probably wrong, and I **won't** look it up right now because I feel a deep sense of pride in this parenthetical sentence.)*
+> *(A note on "daemon" — as a non-technical builder, I get excited seeing the word "daemon" because, in my experience — correct me if I'm wrong — it just means something might happen automatically, behind-the-scenes, or fast.
+I'm probably a bit wrong in some way, but I **won't** look it up right now because I feel a deep sense of pride in this parenthetical sentence.)*

 ---